er-umang-sharma/Core-Java-Notes/day10/day10.md

 }
 ```

-### Limitations of Natural Ordering:
+### Limitations of Natural Ordering

-- You can implement sorting based on only one attribute.
+* You can implement sorting based on only one attribute.
-- For any other type, a change the defination is needed.
+* For any other type, a change the defination is needed.
-- So, multiple sorting criteria cannot be implemented.
+* So, multiple sorting criteria cannot be implemented.
-- Any time sorting criteria is changed we have to change the core class, which is not considered as a good programming practise.
+* Any time sorting criteria is changed we have to change the core class, which is not considered as a good programming practise.

-## Custom Ordering:
+## Custom Ordering

 Sorting based on any other attribute of the Object identity of the class, and it's implementation doesn't affect the core class, as the sorting criteria is written outside of the core class.
 To implement this method we'll have to use another overloaded `sort()` method of `java.util.CollectionUtils()`:
 ![image](./additional_resources/sort_method_for_custom_ordering.png)